Idea-Innovation-Cell-VSSUT/Simple_To_do_List/README.md

 # simple_to-do_list
-A simple to-do list indigenously made by the clu members of IIC By
+A simple to-do list indigenously made by the club members of IIC By
 <br><a href="https://github.com/prasenjitghose36">Prasenjit Ghose</a><br>
 &amp;<br>